arXiv/arxiv-docs/source/about/accessible_HTML.md

 HTML is a different medium and brings its own advantages versus PDF.
 In addition to being much more compatible with assistive technologies, HTML does a far better job adapting to the characteristics of the device you are reading on, including mobile devices.

-### Help improve the conversion from LaTeX
+### 2) Help improve the conversion from LaTeX
-- Once a package issue is identified, it still needs to be corrected to improve accessibility
-- If you are a developer and have free development cycles, help us improve conversions!
+If you are a developer and have free development cycles, help us improve conversions!
 Our collaborators at LaTeXML maintain a [list of issues](https://github.com/brucemiller/LaTeXML/wiki/Porting-LaTeX-packages-for-LaTeXML) and welcome feedback and developer contributions.

 ## Thank you to our collaborators
 First, we want to share a special thank you to all the scientists with disabilities who have generously shared their insights, expertise, and guidance throughout this project.